What to do if you’re denied a Business Loan

 Many banks and traditional lenders have restrictions on where they can lend their money.
 If your business is in the gambling industry, or you’re a marijuana grower, a traditional bank will turn you away.

 While marijuana has been legalized in some states, it’s not legal nationwide.
 Large banks and banking institutions are still struggling with how to handle the industry, and for the time being refuse to service the cannabis industry.
-Private investors and alternative lenders have stepped in, and if you need funding for a cannabis business you’ll have to work with them.
+Private investors and merchant cash advance companies have stepped in, and if you need funding for a cannabis business you’ll have to work with them.

 Even if you don’t operate in a vice industry, certain industries such as restaurants and independent boutiques are known for having high failure rates.
 Simply applying with the wrong lender could mean getting turned away.
 Search out lenders with experience in your industry who know what to expect.